botond-veress/web-standards/api/README.md

 }
 ```

-> If creating/updating the resource doesn't trigger unpredicted changes in the underlaying data there is no need to return the resource in the response body.
+> If creating/updating the resource doesn't trigger unpredicted changes in the underlying data there is no need to return the resource in the response body.

 ### PATCH